 "We've continued to demonstrate our climate values by building LEED-certified fire stations, introducing free electric vehicle charging stations, empowering national service members to improve energy efficiency in low-income neighborhoods, and mentoring other Indiana cities seeking to lead on climate issues," Buttigieg said.

 His administration is also working to repair remaining damage from recent flooding and to ensure that vulnerable South Bend neighborhoods don't get battered again.
 The city approved a contract to install gates on stormwater pipes that drain into the river, for the next time the river reaches flood stage.

 Buttigieg, at age 37, is the youngest candidate in the Democratic primary.
 So, when the inevitable first question comes asking if he's too young to run for president, Buttigieg points to climate change as a big reason for his candidacy.
-He explains that in 2054, when he'll be 72, the current age of Donald Trump, his generation will be suffering some of the worst effects of climate change if nothing is done now.
+He explains that around mid-century, when he's President Donald Trump's current age, his generation will be suffering some of the worst effects of climate change if nothing is done now.

 Buttigieg's climate plan is generally more restrained on spending than those of other candidates, including Bernie Sanders and Elizabeth Warren, but it also includes some different ideas, particularly around America's international role and climate planning and preparedness in the military.
 In a tacit nod to the links between his military record and his recognition of the climate crisis, his website lists climate change under the rubric of security.